 We Belgians, including myself, absolutely love to go camping.
 That’s good news for you as well, since we have countless camp-sites spread out across the country.
 Locally refer to them as “camping” in both Dutch and French.
 Most campsites are open from around April till October, but you might find some that may remain open the entire year long, offering basic services.

-Prices for the cheapest campsites start around 7-12€ per person when traveling with a tent.
+Prices for the cheapest campsites start around 8-12€ per person when traveling with a tent.
+Travelers with RV, motorhome or caravan will generally have to pay about 15-30€ per night for 2 persons.
 Off-season it might be cheaper.

-Travelers with RV, motorhome or caravan will generally have to pay about 15-30€ per night for 2 persons.
+Many Belgian campgrounds offer activities and amenities for kids, including playgrounds, swimming pools.
 ASCI – Eurocampings is a great source to find quality camping grounds throughout Europe, with 141 ASCI checked campsites in Belgium.

-Bivakzones / Paalkampeerterrein:
+Bivakzones / Paalkampeerterrein

 There are 38 bivakzones or “paalkampeerterreinen in Dutch”, located in the middle of nature, closely to some long distance hiking or bicycle routes.
+These are meant for travelers by foot or on bicycle.
 You are allowed to camp there for 1 night if you respect the rules.

-Welcome to my garden:
+Welcome to my garden

 Welcome to my garden is a project for slow travelers who search for a place to put their tent and camp for the night.
 If you’re planning to travel by motorized vehicle, please do not contact hosts via this platform. https://welcometomygarden.org/